No items found.

 For intermediate podcasters ($600–$1,000)

-• XLR microphone: These microphones provide cleaner, richer, broadcast quality sound than USB mics.
+• XLR microphone: These microphones provide cleaner, richer sound compared to USB mics.
 If you don’t have a desk stand or tripod, include a mic arm as well.
-Check out our top picks for best XLR microphones.
+A solid step-up option is the Blue Yeti Pro mic.

 • Audio interface: This translates and amplifies your XLR mic’s audio for your computer.
 It also allows you to record more than one mic for co-hosts or in-person interviews.
 Check out some of our favorite audio interfaces.